honeypieio/shrubcoop.org/content/events/shrub-x-remode-sustainable-fashion-meetup.md

 Everyone welcome.
 Please bring along your enthusiasm, and any interesting facts or ideas you might have.

-This event is FREE (donations always welcome)
+This event is FREE (donations always welcome).

 #### Can you support SHRUB Coop with a donation?